 If you live in a cold and icy area, you’re probably already aware that salted roads can pose a huge risk to the metal components of your vehicle – brake discs included.
 Carbon ceramic brakes, on the other hand, are virtually immune to corrosion.
 This is because the material they’re made from is much less reactive than steel and iron, due to the material’s tightly bonded structure.

 Quietness and Cleanliness

 Finally, carbon ceramic brakes are much cleaner and quieter than conventional steel brakes.
-Standard brakes produce a sticky black brake dust over time, which can be difficult to remove, and impede the brakes functioning.
-On the other hand, carbon ceramic brakes produce a fine, light-coloured dust which doesn’t stick around to interfere with your braking power.
+Standard brakes produce that sticky black brake dust that we all hate cleaning from our wheels, and gradually impede the brakes' functioning.
+Your carbon ceramic brakes just produce a fine, light-coloured dust which doesn’t stick around to interfere with your braking power.